-The table shows decreasing peak total peak flow runoff during the 2-year and 10-year storms.
-There are minor increases in total peak flow runoff in the 25-year, 50-year, and 100-year storms, ranging from 2 percent (%) to 2.4 percent (%).
+The table shows decreasing peak total peak flow runoff during all analyzed storm events.
+There are minor increases in total peak flow runoff to Allyn's Pond in all storm events, ranging from 1.3 percent (%) to 3.4 percent (%).
 This is due to subcatchment 3 flowing to Allyn's Pond under new conditions, as opposed to West Off-Site under existing conditions.
 Also, the limited amount of runoff that the new drainage system captures relative to the total property restricts the influence of new stormwater management systems.
-However, due to Allyn's Pond being on the property and all subcatchment areas ultimately draining to the Thames River, the small increase in peak flows will not result in negative impacts to the property of receiving waters.
+However, due to Allyn's Pond being on the property and all subcatchment areas ultimately draining to the Thames River, the small increase in peak flows will not result in negative impacts to the property or receiving waters.
 Overall, new drainage conditions should function similarly to those of existing conditions.
-Appendix C includes the HydroCAD report for the existing and new Site analysis.
+Appendix D includes the HydroCAD report for the existing and new Site analysis.